raystack/frontier/docs/docs/introduction.md

 ![Shield flow diagram](./shield-flow-diagram.png)

-Shield being a proxy, intercepts the request between a client and the backend.
+Shield being a reverse-proxy, intercepts the request between a client and the backend.
 It offers configurable authorization on each url path.
 This is handled by **authz middleware**.
 This is a non-mandatory step, and can be left unprotected as well.

 A Resource Creation Hook comes handy when a resource needs to be created or updated in the backed.
 Shield keeps a record or the resource within it's database in order to check authorization later.
 The resource creation/updation request goes to the backend and when a successful response is received, the hook creates an instance of it in the database.